fcurella/django-social-share/README.rst

 .. image:: https://coveralls.io/repos/github/fcurella/django-social-share/badge.svg?branch=master
     :target: https://coveralls.io/github/fcurella/django-social-share?branch=master

-Provides tempatetags for 'Tweet This', 'Share this on Facebook', 'Share on Google+', 'Share on LinkedIn', and 'mailto://'.
+Provides templatetags for 'Tweet This', 'Share this on Facebook', 'Share on Google+', 'Share on LinkedIn', and 'mailto://'.

+Plain HTML templates_ are provided for your convenience, but you can override them to provide your own look and feel.

 Installation
 -------------